The performance management process in most organizations tends to be broken.

 What Is Performance Management?

-Performance management is an ongoing process that helps organizations align employee performance with broader organizational goals and objectives.
-It involves setting expectations, providing regular feedback, evaluating performance, and developing employees to improve their skills and productivity.
+Performance management is an ongoing process that helps organizations align employee goals with broader organizational goals.
+It involves setting expectations, providing regular feedback, evaluating performance, and developing employees to improve productivity and skills.

 The ultimate goal is to create a high-performing workforce that helps the company achieve its strategic objectives while fostering employee engagement and growth.
 Effective performance management will: